 The State of CSS Frameworks

 Hey all you CSS-ers!
-2016 was a busy year for front end web development and it looks to be more of the same this year.
+Its been a busy time for front-end web development and it looks to be more of the same.
 With more and more frameworks coming out every day, it’s hard to keep track of which ones to pay attention to.
 Not to mention, looking for the best CSS framework can be more subjective than you might think.
-Allow us to lend a hand in sorting through the what’s what in CSS frameworks in 2017.
+Allow us to lend a hand in sorting through the what’s what in CSS frameworks.

 Pure is a truly minimal CSS framework that can work really well for a new project that just needs the bare bones of a framework.
 The appeal of Pure is its simplicity in styling and its total size.
 Pure advertises that it’s only 3.8kb by the time it’s minified and gzipped.
 For those not in the know, this is an incredibly small size for a framework (for comparison bootstrap is 155kb when minified).
 This makes starting a project with responsive web design in mind even easier.
 Another plus is that Pure comes with normalize.css built into it.
 So, if that’s normally an include for your project builds, then you can get all your css resets with Pure instead!

 Clocking in at a little heavier than Pure but still a very lightweight CSS framework, Kube is a happy medium between something like Bulma and Pure.
 Kube is self-described as a starting point for both designers and developers.
 The framework itself is fairly light on actual styles and focuses on creating helpful tools that aid in your website development process.
 This framework is also based on Flexbox, so it has a lot of functionality out of the box in terms of layout, but again, keep an eye on browser compatibility if you’re supporting some older ones.